mui/mui-x/docs/data/data-grid/column-definition/column-definition.md

 Because of pagination and virtualization, cells can be unmounted when scrolling or switching pages.
 The internal state of the component returned by renderCell will be lost.

-If you want to persist cell information, you should save it either in the data grid state or in the data grid parent
+If you want the cell information to persist, you should save it either in the data grid state or in the data grid parent.
 :::

 ### Expand cell renderer